flutter/website/src/docs/development/packages-and-plugins/favorites.md

 particular situation&mdash;you should always perform your own evaluation of packages and plugins for your project.

+You can see the complete list of
+[Flutter Favorite packages][] on pub.dev.

 ## Metrics

 Flutter Favorite packages have passed high quality standards